Neurodiversity is a fascinating topic. It’s important to get to grips with the fact that we all learn and communicate in different ways.

 The importance of this really hit home when we did a little vox pop among the Content 10x team, asking what kind of content they prefer.

-Our Content & Operations Manager Harry and Head of Creative Ann are all about the videos – no hesitation there, while my executive assistant Ali leans towards audio content and our Head of Writing Emily doesn’t like videos or audio, she prefers written content and still images, which is very similar to Senior Content Writer Kara.
+Our Content & Operations Manager Harry and Head of Creative Ann are all about the videos – no hesitation there.
+While executive assistant Ali leans towards audio content and our Head of Writing Emily doesn’t like videos or audio, she prefers written content and still images, which is very similar to Senior Content Writer Kara.

 Founder Amy mixes it up.
 If she’s learning a new recipe or technique in the gym, she goes for a step-by-step video.
 But for business content, she’s a listener – at a very fast speed too!
 She can’t bear x1 speed!